Things to do in Faro

 With Ria Formosa Natural Park on your doorstop, it did not take any convincing to go on a 3 hour boat trip (25Euros) around the park.
 We stopped off at Ilha Deserta (the deserted island) which is the Algarve’s quietest and most isolated beach and Ilha do Farol, a sandy beach island with a couple of beach bars and a lighthouse built in 1851.
 You wear life jackets so it is perfectly safe and they also provide blankets if it is a little windy!

-Ria Formosa expands to 66 kilmometres with 5 islands in between Farol and Ilha Deserta with over 250 species of bird and 75 different fishes from sting rays to sharks and seahorses !
-Be warned that a tour can be delayed or cancelled due to the high tide which can alter the water height by 4 meters.
+Ria Formosa expands to 66 kilmometres with 5 islands in between Farol and Ilha Deserta.
+It has over 250 species of bird and 75 different fishes from sting rays to sharks and seahorses !

 Our tour guide was informative and stopped at different spots along the way.
-We visited Ilha Deserta first where only one person lives who apparently visits his wife only on Fridays and just spends the rest of his time with fishermen!
-Beautiful deserted island but no need to spend more than 30-40 minutes having a wander around – there are some tours where you can get a boat just there and back from around 10Euros.
+We visited Ilha Deserta first where only one person lives!
+He apparently visits his wife only on Fridays and just spends the rest of his time with fishermen!
+Beautiful deserted island but no need to spend more than 30-40 minutes having a wander around.
+There are some tours where you can get a boat just there and back from around 10Euros.

-Ilha Do Farol is still pretty quiet but is lovely to walk along the beach and by the lighthouse before doing a circle to one of the few bars that are open for a beverage.
+Ilha Do Farol is still pretty quiet but is lovely to walk along the beach and by the lighthouse.
+Do a circle round to one of the few bars that are open for a beverage.
 You spend around one hour here before heading back to Faro.
+A fun and informative trip.

 Opposite the marina and across the road is the entrance to the Old Town via the beautiful Arco do Vila gate.
 Just meander through the cobbled streets which will lead up to the gothic Se Cathedral and the Paco Episcopal Palace where there are also gorgeous lemon trees.